shelialia/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your GuestNote.
 GuestNote will create all the files it needs in this folder.

+#### Running GuestNote

-4. Open a command terminal, and use the `cd` command to navigate into the folder you put the jar file in.<br>Run `java -jar guestnote.jar` command to run the application.<br>
+1. Open a command terminal, and use the `cd` command to navigate into the folder you put the jar file in.
+For example, if you put the jar file in a folder named `GuestNote` on the `Desktop`, you can run the following commands:
+    ```bash
+    cd Desktop      # Navigate from home directory to the Desktop
+    cd GuestNote    # Navigate to the folder containing the jar file
+    ```

+2. Run `java -jar guestnote.jar` command to run the application.<br>
    A GUI should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![firstview.png](images/ug/firstview.png)
-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-6. Refer to the [Features](#features) below for details of each command.
+3. If you prefer to explore GuestNote on your own, you may refer to the [Features](#features) below for details of each command.
+Otherwise, keep reading!

 ## Introducing the User Interface